 (Could AP Automation be the key to keeping your cash flowing?
 Read more in our blog.)

-And for all departments, the appeal of incorporating emerging technologies such as artificial intelligence (AI), machine learning (ML), natural language processing (NLP), and a conversational UX into their jobs only further support the decision to adopt digital operations.
+And for all departments, the appeal of incorporating emerging technologies such as artificial intelligence (AI), machine learning (ML), natural language processing (NLP), and a conversational UX into their jobs only further support the decision to adopt Digitized operations.

 Other benefits include the following:

-Digitalization enables greater spend visibility and analysis.
+Digitization enables greater spend visibility and analysis.
 Built-in reporting features offer the flexibility to both customize and automate reporting.
 With this sort of insight and oversight, your Procurement and Finance teams have better visibility into where money is going, where savings opportunities are hiding, and ways to reduce overall costs.

-Get started with your digital transformation
+Get started with your digitization transformation

 Amid what seems like a storm of business uncertainties, one thing is for sure—there’s no time better than the present.
-The same goes for digital transformation.
+The same goes for digitized transformation.
 You might feel behind the game, especially after having to switch possibly your entire workforce and operations remote in the blink of an eye.
 But that doesn’t mean you’re out of luck.

 Map out your needs: Work together with your business leaders, key stakeholders, and users to lay everyone’s expectations, opinions, and needs on the table.